Getting Started

 While npm start

-is useful for development, at some point you'll need to get files out.
-To do this, run this in the scratch-gui folder:
+is useful for development, at some point you'll need to get raw files out.
+You can do this with:

 npm run build